 Every other "best help center software" guide compares the same five dimensions.
 None ask the question that determines long-term value: who keeps the articles current after launch.

 The decay is structural.
 Help articles age fast for one reason: the product underneath them ships.
-The GitLab DevSecOps Report found that 65% of teams ship weekly or more frequently.
+The GitLab DevSecOps Report found that 65 percent of teams ship weekly or more frequently.
 Each release shifts UI, naming, or behavior in ways that quietly invalidate articles.
 The Consortium for Service Innovation's Knowledge-Centered Service methodology notes that the useful life of a typical support knowledge article is around six months.

 If nobody is auditing 200 articles after every release, decay compounds.
 Customers ask questions whose answers are in the articles, but the articles describe the old UI.
 The chatbot confidently cites screenshots that no longer match the product.
 Support tickets come back.
 The math is in our piece on documentation decay.